 Skip to main content

-Version: 0.9.1
+Version: 0.16.0

 Why Snakeway Exists

-The landscape of reverse proxies and API gateways is vast, ranging from simple, battle-tested tools like nginx to massive, service-mesh architectures like Envoy and Istio.
+The landscape of reverse proxies and API gateways is vast, ranging from simple, battle-tested tools like nginx to large service-mesh architectures like Envoy and Istio.
 Snakeway exists to fill the gap between these two extremes.

 The Problem: Power vs. Complexity